13 Of The Best Songs About Bad Luck

 Taken from the album of the same name, 7 Years Bad Luck seems a tad optimistic, if anything, since Miami based pop-punk/emo outfit Glasseater only lasted for five years.
-“Everything I touch falls apart,” they relate all too happily, before unwisely stepping on cracks in the pavement.
-Drummer Nate Van Dame later joined Ohio pop-punk five-piece Hit The Lights, and had, it seems, considerably more luck, since that band has sold over 120,000 records in North America alone.
+‘Everything I touch falls apart,’ they relate all-too-happily, before unwisely stepping on cracks in the pavement.
+Drummer Nate Van Dame later joined Ohio pop-punk five-piece Hit The Lights, and had, it seems, considerably more luck, since that band have sold over 120,000 records in North America alone.
 Eating glass, incidentally, is extremely inadvisable, and will definitely bring you bad luck.

 Anvil – This Is Thirteen (2007)

-Thirteen songs on their thirteenth album…maybe, just maybe, there’s some sort of theme here.
+Thirteen songs on their 13th album… maybe, just maybe, there’s some sort of theme here.
 And funnily enough, the album is featured in the 2008 rockumentary Anvil!
 The Story Of Anvil, in which the band are trying to raise $13,000 to finance the recording.
-Given that the movie — a real life Spinal Tap — documents one disaster after another, including playing to 174 people in a 10,000 seat arena, tempting fate may not have been such a great idea.
+Given that the movie – a real-life Spinal Tap – documents one disaster after another, including playing to 174 people in a 10,000-seat arena, tempting fate may not have been such a great idea.
 Then again, Anvil have seen an upturn in their popularity since the movie, headlining the Tuborg stage at Download in 2009 and gaining support slots with AC/DC and Saxon, thus proving that, even for the worst afflicted, bad luck doesn’t last forever.

 Listen to Eddie Van Halen shred Jimi Hendrix’s If 6 Was 9 as part of David Garfield’s new Guitar Heroes OTB, Vol. 1 EP.